RaduMilici/pulsar/README.md

     />
 </p>

-Pulsar-pathfinding is a JavaScript library implementation of the Greedy Best-First pathfinding algorithm.
+Pulsar-pathfinding is a TypeScript library implementation of the Greedy Best-First pathfinding algorithm.